DariaPantiushina/GameDev/README.md

-# A/B test case: difficulty curve optimization in a Match-3 game
+# A/B-test difficulty curve impact in mobile Match-3 game

 In a Match-3 game, each level has its own difficulty.
 The difficulty curve describes how the level difficulty changes throughout the sequence of levels.
 The game development team decided to test some changes to this curve and evaluate the following **hypotheses**: